 Here are a few pictures to give you an idea of what was involved in making this year’s minimal Christmas ornament (I say it’s a snowman, some say chicken, others penguin).
 My wife, Robyn, thinks these ornaments just appear by

 For each of the past twenty-three years I crafted a Christmas ornament for my wife, Robyn.
-Because of this, for twenty-three years I haven’t had to go to the mall and buy her a REAL gift (I bet you guys wish you had thought of
+Because of this, for twenty-three years I haven’t had to go to the mall and buy her a real gift (I bet you guys wish you had thought

 Check out our final two Christmas card alternatives for the year.
 Which do you prefer?
 Wishing you a Frosty Christmas and a snowy new year!